sveltejs/learn.svelte.dev/content/tutorial/02-advanced-svelte/05-bindings/03-media-elements/README.md

 The complete set of bindings for `<audio>` and `<video>` is as follows — seven _readonly_ bindings...

-- `duration` (readonly) — the total duration of the medium, in seconds
+- `duration` (readonly) — the total duration of the media, in seconds
 - `buffered` (readonly) — an array of `{start, end}` objects
 - `seekable` (readonly) — ditto
 - `played` (readonly) — ditto